cwbit/hitchhikers-nodejs/installation.md

 Once node is gone we're ready for the nvm.

 ### Install the Node Version Manager (nvm)
-Why?
-It lets you easily swap between versions of node, and, for me, it was the only install I could get to properly work without having to `sudo` the heck out of everything.
+***WHY?*** It lets you easily swap between versions of node, and, for me, it was the only install I could get to properly work without having to `sudo` the heck out of everything.

 If you're on **mac/linux** this can be done right from the commandline by running the install script from github

 ```
 curl https://raw.githubusercontent.com/creationix/nvm/master/install.sh | sh
 ```
-Part of the install will inject the NVM_PATH variable into your session so if running `nvm` doesn't work, just log out and then back in to pick up the profile changes.
+Part of the install will inject the `NVM_PATH` variable into your `bash_profile` so if running `nvm` doesn't immediately work, just log out and then back in to pick up the profile changes.

 If you're on **windows** you'll have to hit Google for answers as there's no official version of nvm for windows (unless it says otherwise [here](https://github.com/creationix/nvm#installation))